zhuhengyu/incubator/demo-spider/README.md

 ## Brief

-this crawler does not crawl for fiction content, it only crawl for fiction's basic information.
+this crawler does not crawl for fiction content, it only crawls for fiction's basic information.